suzhenye/polykube/README.md

 1. ASP.NET vNext (development, K Runtime, packaging, etc)
 2. Simple golang service (just to prove out service discovery later)
 3. Docker: using it for deployment, and repeatable builds hopefully (vnextapi is deployed like a dynamic app)
-4. Kubernetes deployments
+4. Local Kubernetes Deployments (aka, "local" on Docker; not "vagrant" with Docker on Vagrant VMs)

+## Recently added

+0. Fixed NuGet.Config (CASING IS VERY IMPORTANT FOR THIS FILENAME) so that it builds again against myget.org properly.
+1. Multiphase `Dockerfile`s: GoApi service

 ## Soon

-1. Multiphase `Dockerfile`s for building in a container and outputting a minimal runnable container
-2. Restructure the container logic for "dev" environments that are linked to their source/dev dirs in the host environment
+0. Fix GoApi service so that it's properly static, and test it, etc.

+1. Multiphase `Dockerfile`s: VNext service: Need to output a mono-3.10 DEB package, give it to the next build to install for more minimal image

+2. Stop using the final service containers as a psuedo-dev environment.
+Instead, setup actual Dockerfiles that are only responsible for dropping into a proper build environment.
+This will also simplify some of the trickery occuring in the prod service images now that are a result of enabling the dev containers.

+3. Evaluate packaging my service bits into a DEB or TAR or something as well.
+Right now it's just shuffling around binaries, which might be fine.

 ## Planned

 1. Service Discovery
 2. Sharding support (and addressing)
-6. Build actual packages for project, rather than packaging source into Docker container

-Deployment to Azure, Vagrant and GCE have all had a number of issues.
-I've only deployed a kubernetes cluster successfully, once, despite trying half a dozen times in each Azure, GCE and Vagrant.
+3. Tested deployment to Azure (sporadically fails to verify master, sometimes works)
+3. Tested deployment to GCE (fails to verfiy master, has worked once)
+3. Tested deployment to Vagrant (fails to verify master, has never worked)

 ## Dependencies

-1. Docker (If you use boot2docker you will have to do some workarounds for the dev containers to be able to mount virtual volumes.
-Since boot2docker runs a virtual machine with Docker inside, you'll need to do two layers of forwarding.)
+1. Docker (Since boot2docker runs a virtual machine with Docker inside, you'll need to do two layers of forwarding to enable volume mounting for the development containers.)

-2. Docker must be patched: https://github.com/docker/docker/pull/8021
+2. Docker must be patched to support nested builds: https://github.com/docker/docker/pull/8021

 ## Assumptions